vidakDK/conversion-fun/README.md

 # Roman Conversion

-Library for converting numbers from Roman numerals to Arabic integers.
+Library for converting numbers from Roman numerals to Arabic integers and vice versa.

 ## Introduction